pivotal/docs-tap/tap-gui/runtime-config-options.hbs.md

 Where:

-- `VERSION` is the Tanzu Developer Portal package version you learned earlier
+- `VERSION` is the Tanzu Application Platform GUI package version you learned earlier
 - `INSTALL-NAMESPACE` is the namespace in which you configured the Tanzu Application Platform installation.
 In most cases the namespace is `tap-install`.